codecentric/spring-boot-admin-runtime-playground/kubernetes/apps/spring-boot-admin-discoveryclient/README.md

 spring-boot-app helmchart.

+TODO does not add new services that are started after this one, seems is no Watch like in the other discovery clients.
+This also means that it does not add itself to the list of services.

+Make sure [discoveryserver](../../helm-charts/spring-cloud-kubernetes-discoveryserver/README.md) is running before deploying this app.

 ## Build & Install Script

 You can run the whole build and installation with the following script or follow the step-by-step guide below.